 Last Friday so many new families have joined our fellowship of despair.

 And yes, I write about the Paris attacks because Paris is and will forever remain my hometown.
 When I open my mouth to speak, my voice is the voice of the city, the accent of home.
 Both in French and in English.
 On the night of the attacks, I fell asleep listening to a France-Inter podcast, a literary one, unrelated to terrorism.
 I couldn’t tell you what it was about to save my life.
 I just listened to the accent.
 As soothing as a lullaby, it took me back home.

 I woke up in the middle of the night, my heart too heavy for my chest.
 The memory of what had just happened came back in a flash.
 I tried to fall back to sleep but my thoughts wouldn’t let me.
 I put my earbuds back on.
 But this time it was painful.
 As if I were listening to the waning echoes of an age of innocence.
 I switched to a mainstream American podcast.
 The voice of home too.

 And don’t think that because I only write about what happened in Paris, I have no feeling for the victims in Beirut, Baghdad, Kunduz or elsewhere.
 Whatever the weapon of choice, each and every attack on civilians is a monstrosity and a crime against humanity.
-A few months after we lost Noah, I remember reading about an entire family wiped out in the Middle East, an entire family save one member.
+A few months after we lost our grandson, I remember reading about an entire family wiped out in the Middle East, an entire family save one member.
 I don’t recall whether it was the mom or the dad who survived.
 The loss was so horrifying I blocked out the details.
 But I remember thinking: how does one survive with such pain?